Cliffwood Beach, New Jersey: Geography

-Cliffwood Beach is located north of Route 35 and is bounded by Keyport on the east and Laurence Harbor on the west.
-The community faces Raritan Bay, including a portion of Keyport Harbor, and Matawan Creek separates Cliffwood Beach from Keyport.
-To the west, a section of Cliffwood Beach is part of Old Bridge Township in neighboring Middlesex County.
-The counties are separated by Whale Creek, which is spanned near the bayfront by a concrete bridge.
-Cliffwood Beach is the home of Guadalcanal Veterans of Foreign Wars (VFW) Post Number 4745, which is used as a community hall, rental facility, and polling place for elections.
-Adjacent to the VFW Post is Veterans of Foreign Wars Park (VFW Park), which contains Alvin Ross Memorial Field.
+Cliffwood Beach is the home of Gaudalcanal Veterans of Foreign Wars (VFW) Post Number 4745, which is used as a community hall, rental facility, and polling place for elections.
+Adjacent to the VFW post is Veterans of Foreign Wars Park (VFW Park), which contains Alvin Ross Memorial Field.
 The field, which has two softball diamonds, backstops, team benches and bleachers, is used for local children's and adults' softball and soccer leagues scheduled by the Aberdeen Township Department of Parks and Recreation.
 The Aberdeen Township Public Service Facility on Lenox Road is the maintenance and recycling facility for the township.

 Education

-Cliffwood Beach, as a part of Aberdeen, is served by the Matawan-Aberdeen Regional School District.
+Cliffwood Beach, as a part of Aberdeen Township, is served by the Matawan-Aberdeen Regional School District.

 Cliffwood Beach is also home of the Yeshiva Gedolah of Cliffwood, an institution for advanced Talmudic studies.
-Headed by Rabbi Shimon Alster, who founded the Yeshiva in September 2004, this institution supplies guidance for young rabbinic scholars, in the areas of Talmudic exegesis, Jewish law and ethics, and intensive Bible study.